jonathan9232/GDXR-VR-Template-Documentation/docs/source/MovementModes.rst

 The GDXR VR Template contains three movement types built directly into the VRPawn Blueprint.

-- Telleport movement
+- Telleport locomotion
 - Smooth locomotion
-- Shift movement
+- Shift locomotion

 The template use telleport movement by default but this can be changed as desired.